Tuesday, October 3, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 The upgrade/migration process will take a few minutes and needs to be left alone.

 After that, the router will restart, and the webpage will return to the login page.
-Log in to the interface again, and you’ll now see the Merlin logo on the top left corner of the web page.
-You’re almost there.
+Log in to the interface again, and, if you have used a Merlin firmware file, you'll see the Merlin logo at the top left corner of the page.
+You're almost there.

 Finally, manually restart the router one more time by unplugging it from power for a few seconds, then plugging it back in.
 (You can probably skip this step, but in my experience, a manual restart is always helpful after a firmware change.
 So do it!)